WebDevBooster/Starlendar/README.md

 There's also some rhyming going on.
 And the whole 12-month name sequence would be easy to sing.
 That's on purpose.

-Savn with the pronunciation of *savin'* would be even better for rhyming but savin' is too close in pronunciation to *seven*.
+Savn with the pronunciation of *savin'* would have been even better for rhyming but savin' is too close in pronunciation to *seven*.
 And since we want to avoid potential confusion, I went with Savt pronounced as "save it".

 Mera actually came as an auto-suggestion on my phone as a follow-up to Tera (I was doing a small edit on my phone at the time) and I thought it was a good idea.
 Looked up "tera mera" later and apparently, in one of the languages on the Indian subcontinent that phrase translates as "our love".
 Well, why not?
 It rhymes well! :-)